himanoa/himanoa/README.md

 ## About me

-My name is †THE STORONGEST SHADOW† Iori Matsuda.
-I am a web application developper.
-I was born in Kanagawa in Japan, in 1998.
-Working at [A1A](https://github.com/a1a)
+am a web application developper.

 ### Other profiles